Download my CV in PDF format. Visit my Zotero profile for open access to the full text of my publications and presentations.

 Institute for Research Design in Librarianship, Loyola Marymount University, June 2014

-Data Curation for Digital Humanists, Digital Humanities Winter Institute, University of Maryland at College Park, January 2013
+Data Curation for Digital Humanists, Digital Humanities Winter Institute, University of Maryland, January 2013

 Honors & Awards